 When you borrow money to buy a car—or if you lease a car—you don't own the vehicle "free and clear."
-You get to drive it, but the car can be taken away through repossession if you stop making payments.
+You get to drive the car, but your lender can take it away through repossession if you stop making payments.
 Before you get to that point, learn how the process works, what the issues are, and what you can do about it.

 What Is Repossession?

-When is repossession allowed?
 To borrow money or lease a car, you have to agree to specific terms.
-For example, you agree to make payments on time and keep adequate insurance on the vehicle.
+For example, you agree to make monthly payments on time and keep adequate insurance on the vehicle.
 If you don’t meet those requirements, the bank (or leasing company) has the right to take the car.

-Sales price: If your car is taken and sold, the lender needs to sell it for a "commercially reasonable" price.
-It doesn't need to be the best price, but the lender must make an effort to get fair market value out of the car.
+If your car is taken and sold, the lender needs to sell it for a "commercially reasonable" price.
+It doesn't need to be the highest price possible, but the lender must make an effort to get fair market value out of the car.
 Why?
-The sales proceeds will go towards paying off your debt, so it would be unfair to repossess the vehicle and "give it away" to somebody else.
+The sales proceeds will go toward paying off your debt, so it would be unfair to repossess the vehicle and "give it away" to somebody else.

-Speak with a local attorney if a repossession results in your rights being violated.
+Speak with a local attorney if your rights are violated as a result of repossession.
 You might have the right to take legal action against your lender (making them pay for damaged property, for example), and your lender might lose the ability to collect deficiency funds from you.

 Things don't necessarily end after repossession.
 If your lender sells your car, the sales proceeds go toward your loan balance.
 In many cases, the car sells for less than you owe, so your loan is still not paid off.
 The amount you owe after the vehicle sells is called a deficiency.

-If you want to stop the repossession process and keep your car, there are several routes available (depending on your state and the terms of your agreement).
+If you want to stop the repossession process and keep your car, there are several potential solutions (depending on your state and the terms of your agreement).
 Your lender or leasing company should explain what your options are, as well as the requirements and deadlines for each option.

 As long as you continue to meet the terms of your contract going forward, the car is yours.

-Redeem: To put everything behind you, redemption might be an appealing option.
-This involves paying off the loan entirely (all of the past-due payments, plus the remaining loan balance) and covering all of the repossession-related costs.
-In other words, you just buy the car and pay the legal fees.
-This is not easy for most people—if you had the money you would have made payments—but it might make sense if you’ve customized the vehicle or made significant upgrades.
+To put everything behind you, redemption might be an appealing option.
+That requires paying off the loan entirely (all of the past-due payments, plus the remaining loan balance) and covering all of the repossession-related costs.
+In other words, you buy the car and pay the legal fees.
+That's not easy for most people—if you had the money you would have made payments—but it might make sense if you’ve customized your vehicle or made significant upgrades.

-Bid at auction: Lenders might sell your car through a private sale or public auction.
-The lender should inform you about what happens to the vehicle after repossession.
+Lenders might sell your car through a private sale or public auction.
+The lender should inform you about what happens to your vehicle after repossession.
 If the car will go to auction, you can try to attend and bid on the car.
 If you win, you’ll take possession and you won’t need to keep making payments, but you still might owe a deficiency balance.

 What about aftermarket parts and upgrades?
 The devil is always in the details (so read the fine print and check with a local attorney), but it’s probably safe to assume that anything attached to the vehicle will not be returned to you.
 If you have valuable wheels, suspension, and audio equipment, replace those items with stock parts before your car is repossessed.